 - Click in the destination stack window and select an object.
 For example, timepoint 3.

 - Press keyboard ‘p’ in the destination stack window.
 In this example, timepoint 3.

 Important: The keyboard commands above will default to editing the dynamics of stack-db objects.
-To edit the dynamics between segments, turn on the global option in the main Map Manager panel by checking ‘Edit Segments’.
+To edit the dynamics between segments, turn on the global option in and stack window by checking ‘Line Segments’.

 All of these keyboard commands have corresponding right-click contextual menus.
 Select a point and right-click to open the contextual menu.

 Using stack db object tags in a run plot

 Turn on object tags for a given stack window using keyboard ‘t’.
 The dynamics of each object is encoded in the color of the tag, green for addition, red for subtraction, and yellow for persistent.
 Objects that are in the same run will have the same number in each of the stack plots.
 Added objects get a new number.
 This system is designed to quickly visualize the connectivity between stack db objects.